mdcourse/mdcourse.github.io/README.md

 [Contributing Guidelines](./CONTRIBUTING.md).
 These guidelines will help you understand the process and expectations for contributing to the project.

-### Automated tests

-The [tests/](tests/) folder contains a series of tests for the Python code written in the documentation.
-In short, the Python code is extracted from the documentation and executed, thus ensuring that the code from the documentation is always valid.

 ### Prerequisite

 The target audience includes people who are either completely new to molecular simulations